This is a guide covering DPI.

 It’s basically an accurate measurement to judge how finely we have to print so that our image comes smooth and detailed.

 DPI is doing well when it comes to the printer, but when we are talking about digital graphic designs and the image sizes, then the confusion begins between two different concepts PPI (pixel per inch) and DPI (dot per inch), because all the image files, digital camera, and electronic screens work in pixels.
 DPI is all about how we calculate the density of pixels.

-What is a suitable DPI for photos?
+What is a Good DPI for Photos?

 In the end, we can say that even the best design image can ruin just because of poor resolution.
 That’s why DPI is very effective in photography.